Neetx/neetx.github.io/index.md

 neetx
 ```

-I'm a Master degree student in computer security at the University of Bari "Aldo Moro".<br>
+I'am another freaky security researcher<br>

 My major interests:

-- Security (system, low level and hardware stuff)
-- Embedded systems and electronics
-- Machine Learning

-My secondary interests ( may I call them hobby? :) ):

-- Information theory and formal methods
+- Userspace / Kernelspace Exploitation
+- Operating System internals
-- Functional Programming
+- Reverse engineering
-- Quantum Computing
+- Vulnerability research

-My focus areas are **exploit development** and **reverse engineering**,
+But I have a lot of hobbies too.. computer science is awesome!

-in fact this website will be a collection of my works and experiments in
+This website will be a very not exaustive collection of my personal
-these topics.
+works and experiments.

 Some publications will be my notes about somethings, in this case I will
 indicate the references of the ideas and concepts.